CanberraUAV/admin/quadcopter-workshops/quadcopter-workshop-1.rst

 * Prop shrouds for safety.
 * Use AR Drone frame and PX4 electronics.
 * Use more solid frames from jDrones.
-* Use the Turnigy 9xR Transmitter - it already has the firmware and backlight modifications done.
+* Use the Turnigy 9xR Transmitter - it already has the firmware and back-light modifications done.